GishB/GeneralPurposeChatBot/README.md

 **Docker Compose setting up**

+``If you would like just to start you own chatbot API based on this solution.``

-Minimum setup from docker-compose file:
+Minimum setup from docker-compose file (can be changed by user manually):
  - 3 CPU
  - 6 GB